ctstone/azure-sdk-for-net/sdk/cognitiveservices/FormRecognizer/README.md

 ## Running Tests

-Tests for the Azure Key Vault SDK are run in the same manner as the rest of the tests for the Azure SDK for .NET.
+Tests for the Azure Form Recognizer SDK are run in the same manner as the rest of the tests for the Azure SDK for .NET.
 For information please see [How to Run Tests].

 ## Samples